sensorium/Mozzi/README.md

 - Atomic operations not implemented.
 For now I hope I can get away with it due to 32-bitiness.
 Mid-term I hope updateControl() will be called from the main loop, obsoleting the need for atomic blocks
 - For now we keep tables / samples in flash, but that may not be a good solution on the ESP8266, since flash is comparatively slow - but there is also a comparatively huge amount of RAM to use, instead.
+  - **Oscillators are essentially unuseable as of now!**
 - Output via external DAC not yet implemented
 - The update control period is rather inexact on ESP8266, as it can only be specified in millisecond resolution.
 This would be fixed, if updateControl() is called from the main loop.
 - Asynchronous analog reads are not implemnted. mozziAnalogRead() relays to analogRead().
+- Several audio output modes exist, only PDM_VIA_SERIAL is tested, yet:
+  - PDM_VIA_SERIAL: Output is coded using pulse density modulation, and sent via GPIO2 (Serial1 tx).
+    - TODO: Test timing/tuning.
+Do we need to account for start/stop bits?
-- Audio output is via the I2S pins.
-Either to an external DAC, or via PDM output to the I2S-Data-Out pin (which is also "RX").
-I both cases, all I2S output pins (RX, GPIO2 and GPIO15) will be affected.
-  - This means, Mozzi is not usable on boards such as the ESP01, where one of these pins is tied to Gnd
+  - PDM_VIA_I2S: Output is coded using pulse density modulation, and sent via the I2S pins.
+The I2S data out pin (which is also "RX") will have the output, but *all* I2S output pins (RX, GPIO2 and GPIO15) will be affected.
+This means, this mode is not usable on boards such as the ESP01, where one of these pins is tied to Gnd
-  - Also note that the RX pin cannot output any significant amount of current.
-Connecting a headphone, directly, might damage it.
-Please use appropriate amplification (which can be as simple as a single transistor, as the output signal is still digitally modulated).
+  - EXTERNAL_DAC_VIA_I2S: Output is sent to and external DAC (such as a PT811), digitally coded.
+This is the only mode that supports STEREO_HACK.
+It also need the least processing power.
+- Do note that the ESP8266 pins can output less current than the other supported CPUs.
+The maximum is 12mA, with a recommendation to stay below 6mA.
+  - WHEN CONNECTING A HEADPHONE, DIRECTLY, USE APPROPRIATE CURRENT LIMITING RESISTORS.